Search

 Crème fraîche - A specialty product that may be prepared at home by mixing 250 mL of whipping cream with 5 mL of buttermilk.
 Heat the mixture to 30ºC.
 Let stand at room temperature until thickened.
 Refrigerate.

-Cream - Separated from milk.
-Available as light cream (also called Creamo or half-and-half) which usually contains 10% milk fat (M.F.); table or coffee cream, which usually contains 18% M.F; whipping cream which contains at least 32% M.F.
+Cream – Separated from milk.
+Available as half-and-half or cereal cream, which usually contains 10% milk fat (M.F.); table or coffee cream, which usually contains 18% M.F; whipping cream which contains at least 32% M.F.
 Heavy cream is whipping cream with at least 36% M.F.

 Evaporated milk - Canned milk that has over half (60%) of the water removed.
 When reconstituted it can be used in the same way as fresh milk.
 Available as whole, 2% and skim evaporated milk.
 The canning process gives it a slightly caramelized taste.